metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Just horrific coaching by Miami.
 The Dolphins tried to run a special teams trick play from several yards out by running the ball.
 This team isn't trying very hard to prepare.

+Jarvis Landry emerging as the Browns' best weapon on offense.

+The Dolphins' revamped pass coverage unit is not coping well with all the different weapons the Browns field on offense.
+That may be the critical difference in this game.

 ***

 ## Packers @ 49ers